 On the Ice:

-The country required a “continuous presence” in Antarctica and CSIR emerged as the pivotal agency, organising and leading in the maiden expedition that arrived on the ice shelf on 9 January 1982.
+The country required a “continuous presence” in Antarctica and CSIR emerged as the pivotal agency, organizing and leading in the maiden expedition that arrived on the ice shelf on 9 January 1982.
 India went on to become a signatory to the Antarctic Treaty, thus joining the exclusive Antarctic club.
 CSIR continues to participate in long-term geological, biological, atmospheric and other studies.

 CSIR looks at the deep seas for alternate resources: